TABLE OF CONTENTS

 Many Clinicians are seemingly still at a loss when it comes to what exactly constitutes ‘a healthy diet’ (Skeriett and Willett, 2010).
 This is due to the overwhelming volume of data that is available on both food and nutrition in general as well as the misinformation and contradictory findings and flip-flop recommendations.
 However, there is solid research on many of the foods that we eat and how they impact the body, positively or otherwise.
 However, it would not be possible to consume all the recommended foods, especially in the required amounts daily, hence the reasons for supplements or the concepts of superfoods or super greens to ensure that our diet comprises the necessary nutrients it needs to thrive.

 The nutrients that are found in our food include vitamins and minerals which are critical to our health due to the myriad of roles that they play in the body.
 Some of the common vitamins include vitamins B (i.e. B1, B2, and B12, etc.), vitamins C as well as fat-soluble vitamins such as Vitamin A, D, E, and K. These nutrients can be found in our fruits and vegetables, grains, cereals as well as dairy and eggs.
-In addition to vitamins, the body also requires minerals such as calcium, magnesium, sodium, and potassium among others.
-Further, Carbohydrates, fats, and protein constitute some of the macronutrients that our body needs daily to support normal growth and development, maintain healthy body weight, and aging as well as prevent or reduce the risk of chronic diseases.

-Therefore, in this article, we will be discussing some of the foods which have gained super greens status, due to the myriad of nutrients they possess, making it easier to sustain the body on a daily basis without having a household of supplies.
+Therefore, in this article, we will be discussing some of the foods which have gained super greens status, due to the myriad of nutrients they possess, making it easier to sustain the body daily without having a household of supplies.
 As such, your diet could be greatly enhanced by having them in your daily rotation.
 These include wheatgrass juice powder, barley grass juice powder, Moringa, Spirulina, and Chlorella.

 You can read more on vitamins, minerals, and the major nutrients of carbohydrates, fats, and proteins in these articles: